You are here:

 If you are interested applying to become the representative as the Technology Officer of an Oregon County, please contact us at SIEC.OR@oregon.gov.

-If you are interested applying to become the representative for the Oregon Department of Transportation, please contact us at SIEC.OR@oregon.gov.
+If you are interested applying to become the representative of the League of Oregon Cities, please contact us at SIEC.OR@oregon.gov.

 Your browser is out-of-date!
 It has known security flaws and may not display all features of this and other websites.
 Learn how